You have decided to invest in installing drive-thru systems for your restaurants. Great! Having a drive-thru has many benefits.

-Do you really have a brand if the customer experience is different at your other restaurants?
-So many options can vary location to location, from the placement of the order boxes, to whether you provide the comfort of a canopy, and even the vibrancy of the colors on the menu boards.
-What one franchisee thinks looks great at his restaurant might be very different from what you had in mind when you started this process.
-Look for a provider who has the capability to deliver the same customer experience no matter where they are throughout the country.
+Do you have a brand if the customer experience is different at different restaurants?
+Things can vary location to location, from the placement of order boxes, to whether you provide the comfort of a canopy and even the vibrancy of the colors on the menu boards.
+What one franchisee thinks looks fantastic at his restaurant might be very different from what you had in mind when you started this process.
+Keeping your brand appearance consistent throughout your chain is both necessary and challenging to do with various providers for each component.
+Besides, you lose product consistency when using resources with varying standards of fabrication.
+Look for a provider who can deliver the same customer experience no matter where your locations are throughout the country.

 2. Who Will Design Your Menu Boards?

 Sign companies are good at producing signs, but in most cases, you have to provide the art files.
 You could have your advertising agency produce them, but do they know how to create layouts to maximize revenue?
 Do you want to juggle half-qualified vendors as you look for something that will soon be a key revenue generator?
 You can save time and cost while streamlining the process by selecting an experienced provider who knows how to engineer drive-thru menu boards specifically for restaurants.

 3. Do You Have to Design Multiple Versions of the Menu Board?